Teddy bears, clothes and messages of love: Afghan refugees receive warm welcome in some countries

 On Friday, local news outlets shared video footage of South Korean officials wearing face masks standing outside the airport and waving at buses carrying the new arrivals.

-Due to the covid-19 pandemic, those landing will be tested for the coronavirus and asked to quarantine for two weeks.
+Due to the covid-19 pandemic, those arriving in South Korea will be tested for the coronavirus and asked to quarantine for two weeks.

-The rescue effort was banded “Operation Miracle,” according to the Korea Herald, and saw three military planes enter Afghanistan and Pakistan on Monday.
+The rescue effort was branded “Operation Miracle,” according to the Korea Herald, and saw three military planes enter Afghanistan and Pakistan on Monday.
 In remarks made earlier this week, South Korean President Moon Jae-in said the country had a “moral responsibility” to help those fleeing Taliban rule.

-The ethnically-homogeneous Asian nation has a complicated stance on refugees, with other asylum seekers facing discrimination from citizens and the government in recent years.
-Yonhap, a South Korean news agency, recently highlighted concerns from some Koreans that the refugees would pose safety and economic concerns, even as civic groups said the country should step up as it sent troops and construction workers to support the war effort in Afghanistan.
+The ethnically homogeneous Asian nation has a complicated stance on refugees, with other asylum seekers facing discrimination from citizens and the government in recent years.
+Yonhap, a South Korean news agency, recently highlighted concerns from some Koreans that the refugees would pose safety and economic concerns, even as civic groups said the country should step up because it had sent troops and construction workers to support the war effort in Afghanistan.

 In other places — including the United Kingdom and several states in the United States — mass donations of food, clothing, furniture and toiletries from those eager to support their government’s relocation efforts flooded in.

-In Texas, a state divided over immigration policy, more than 200 residents stepped up to become aid volunteers while others offered their spare bedrooms and empty properties to refugee families.
+In Texas, a state divided over immigration policy, more than 200 residents stepped up to become aid volunteers, while others offered their spare bedrooms and empty properties to refugee families.

 “People understand the human aspects of this, having to flee this life-or-death situation.
-And they just open the door,” Jacqueline Buzas, a program supervisor for Refugee Services of Texas said last week.
+And they just open the door,” Jacqueline Buzas, a program supervisor for Refugee Services of Texas, said last week.

-So far more than 104,000 people have been evacuated from Afghanistan by the U.S. and its allies since Aug.
+So far more than 104,000 people have been evacuated from Afghanistan by the United States and its allies since Aug.
 14, the Pentagon said.

 The United Kingdom has confirmed it is taking in 20,000 Afghan refugees over the next five years.

-In Wales, a giant message reading “Refugees Welcome” was etched into the sands of a beach in the town of Tenby, alongside the word “Afghanistan.”
+In Wales, a giant message reading, “Refugees Welcome” was etched into the sands of a beach in the town of Tenby, alongside the word “Afghanistan.”

 In London, Mayor Sadiq Khan said that the city was “ready to welcome as many Afghan refugees as possible,” as charities reported hundreds of bags of donations from generous people seeking to help.

-Others in Britain protested in the city streets of central London last weekend, carrying signs that read "U.S. and Nato failed” and “Afghan refugees welcome here.”
+Others in Britain protested in the city streets of central London last weekend, carrying signs that read, “U.S. and NATO failed” and “Afghan refugees welcome here.”

 Read more: